PhosCity/muxsh/README.md

 └── Subkt Configs
 ```

-You can simply run the script without any arguments or run with the flags as shown below.
-The first run of the script will prompt you to create a config.
-You can add projects to the config yourself using the flag `muxsh -c add` or `muxsh -c remove` to add and remove projects to the config respectively.
+If you're running the script for the first time, I advise you to run `muxsh -c add` to add as many projects as you have and their corresponding path to the config.
+While project name with spaces are valid, I strongly recommend you to keep a single worded and memorable project name.
+If you haven't added the projects to the config, then the first run of the script will prompt you to create one.
+You can use the script without adding any projects to the config by directly passing the project path by doing `muxsh -p <path/to/project>` but that will get tedious soon.

+Running `muxsh -h` will give you the following help page which will give you a pretty solid idea of everything the script does.

 ```
 USAGE: muxsh [OPTIONS] arguments